-- A. Minimum 3/4"(20mm) thick PVC foam, density 7 lbs/ft3 average.
-PVC foam shall be Mason Industries P7. - B. In seismic zone perimeter isolation shall be interspersed with 3/4"(20mm) thick, 60 durometer LDS bridge bearing pads the height of the perimeter material.
-Bridge bearing pad shall be made to the same AASHTO specifications, as shown for the FSN mountings and sized for a maximum deflection of 0.2"(5mm) at maximum earth-quake forces.
+- A. Minimum /4"(20mm) thick PVC foam, density 7 lbs/ft average.
+PVC foam shall be Mason Industries P7. - B. In seismic zone perimeter isolation shall be interspersed with /4"(20mm) thick, 60 durometer LDS bridge bearing pads the height of the perimeter material.
+Bridge bearing pad shall be made to the same AASHTO specifications, as shown for the FSN mountings and sized for a maximum deflection of 0.2"(5mm) at maximum earthquake forces.
 Interspersed pads shall be Mason Industries Type LDS-BBP.